Freelance Offensive Security Researcher & Exploit Developer

 “Some things in life are unpredictable, your Security doesn’t have to be one of them”

-Paolo Stagno (aka VoidSec) has worked as a consultant for a wide range of clients across top tier international banks, major tech companies and various Fortune 1000 industries.
+Paolo Stagno (aka VoidSec) has worked as a Penetration Tester for a wide range of clients across top tier international banks, major tech companies and various Fortune 1000 industries.

-He is now a freelance security researcher and a penetration tester focused on offensive application security.
+He is now a freelance Security Researcher & Exploit Developer focused on Windows offensive application security (kernel and user-land).
 He enjoys understanding the digital world we live in, disassembling, reverse engineering and exploiting complex products and code.

 In his own research, he discovered various vulnerabilities in software of multiple vendors and tech giants like eBay, Facebook, Fastweb, Google, HP, McAfee, Microsoft, Oracle, Paypal, TIM and many others.